joshegladwell/decline-great-salt-lake/README.md

-# ANLY 503 Project Final Project - Decline of the Great Salt Lake
+# ANLY 503 Data Visualization Project Final Project - Decline of the Great Salt Lake
-#### Joshua Gladwell
+## Joshua Gladwell
 This is a project I completed as part of my master's program in Data Science and Analytics at Georgetown University.

 View the hosted website at: [https://joshegladwell.github.io/projects/pages/decline-great-salt-lake/](https://joshegladwell.github.io/projects/pages/decline-great-salt-lake/)